revolist/revogrid-docs/blog/revogrid-pro-2.md

 RevoGrid Pro 2+ makes the Pro ecosystem easier to explain and easier to adopt:

 - the open-source core stays the foundation
-- Pro Light gives teams commercial Pro workflows and portal access
+- Pro Lite gives teams commercial Pro workflows and portal access
 - Pro Advanced brings the biggest modules, including Pivot and Gantt
 - Enterprise supports larger procurement, security, and integration needs
 - MCP makes AI-assisted development more accurate